flenniken/collections/readme.md

 button.

 You must be logged in to download and view new collections.
-You can continue to view already downloaded collections when not logged in.
+You can continue to view already downloaded collections when not logged in or when off online.

 The icons do the following: